fpetrola/dragome/t2/gui-toolkit.md

 binder.bind(nameFieldModel).to(textField);
 ```

-As Dragome Form Bindings is based on GWT Pectin Project [GWt Pectin][1], you can use a lot of its great features.
+As Dragome Form Bindings is based on GWT Pectin Project [GWT Pectin][1], you can use a lot of its great features.
 For more info Take a look at: [GuideBindingToBeans][2]